intel/linux-sgx/docker/README.md

-# SGX enclave in containers
+# Deploy SGX enclaves in containers

 Files in this directory demostrate how to deploy SGX enclave applications in docker containers.